MarcoNadalin/Algorithms_Sudoku_Solver/README.md

 For instance, for the tuple
     0,0 1
 means there is a value 1 in cell (r = 0, c = 0).
-Using the example from Figure 1a, the rst few lines of the input le corresponding to this example would be:
+Using the example from Figure 1a, the frst few lines of the input file corresponding to this example would be:
 9
 1 2 3 4 5 6 7 8 9